 What Is Slugging?

 Slugging helps lock in the moisture of the other products applied before it.
-It also provides an extra layer of skin barrier protection.
-Even though this method has been around for a few years now, it has gained a recent resurgence in popularity thanks to social media platforms like TikTok and Instagram.
+It also provides an extra layer of skin barrieri XThe outermost layer of the skin (stratum corneum) that protects the underlying skin and the body. protection.
+Although this method has been widely popular for quite some time and many women have made it a part of their beauty routine, it’s now that it has gained a recent resurgence in popularity thanks to social media platforms like TikTok and Instagram.

 Now, let’s take a look at the various benefits of slugging.